HisenZhang/DTMF-App/README.md

 - `demo_ascii.py` interprets input as ASCII characters.
 Yes, you can "text" on HTs.
 - `demo_image.py` transmits image in PPM format.
 Find your output image in `output/` subdirectory.

+The serial port expect characters sent from arduino with MT8870.
+Here's a [sample program](https://electropeak.com/learn/interfacing-mt8870-dtmf-decoder-module-with-arduino/) for your reference.
+It can be easily modified for out purpose.

 ## Install Dependencies

 ```bash